CHILDREN IN CRISIS

 Risks are greatest for children who experience poverty when they are young and/or experience deep and persistent poverty.

-Read more on child poverty here: The Path Forward: Opportunities to End Child Poverty in Alberta
+Read more on child poverty here: Keep Investing in Alberta’s Children: The Government’s Role in Ending Child and Family Poverty

 QUALITY CHILD CARE